AI Chat - A Simple OpenAI Chat Completions API, UI & Client LLM Gateway

 pip install llms-py

-This also means you can use and test your own custom llms.json
+This also means you can use and test your own custom llms.json configuration on the command-line or in shell

 automation scripts: